 Additionally, hormone tests can determine if you are in perimenopause or menopause.

 There are many over-the-counter lubricants that can be applied to the vaginal area to reduce dryness and discomfort.
-These lubricants and moisturizing creams can also change the vagina’s pH, reducing the likelihood of getting a urinary tract infection (UTI).
+These lubricants and moisturizing creams can also change the vagina’s pH, reducing the likelihood of getting a UTI.

 Because many products can irritate delicate vaginal skin, it’s important to seek evaluation and treatment advice at a physician’s office if the condition persists.